 It is important to note that the benefits to the various stakeholders (borrowers, lenders and agencies) and the risks associated with this type of lending are significant and cannot be ignored any further.
 As of now, the concept of P2P lending is nascent in nature and yet to attain a significant value.

 RBI favors P2P lending entities in the above consultation paper.
 RBI even finds potential in the above sector as it can disrupt the financial sector and is expected to throw up surprises.

 An acknowledgment of this lending platform as an alternate lending channel is what RBI wants.

 #6: Official Recognition of the Platform

-Through the notification mentioned above, RBI also states that P2P lenders will not only be officially recognized but also becomes useful not only raise further fund-raising options but business expansion too.
+Through the notification mentioned above, RBI also states that a company that secures Peer to Peer lending registration will not only be officially recognized but also become useful not only to raise further fund-raising options but business expansion too.